 Music Transcription", 154th ASA meeting, Nov.-Dec., 2007, New Orleans.

-Click here to see abstracts from these sessions.
+Click here to see materials from these sessions.

 "Analysis, Synthesis, and Perception of Musical Sound", 160th ASA meeting, Oct., 2010, Cancun.